rfboese4/rfboese4/README.md

-# Hello, I'm Robert Boese
+# Welcome to Robert Boese's Cybersecurity Portfolio
 <a href="[https://linkedin.co](https://www.linkedin.com/in/robertboese4/)m"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a technology professional with a fascination with cybersecurity and the ever evolving battle between security inovations and new threats.
 I bring not only technican expertise, but also ten years of expereince in customer service and team management that give me a unique skillset in the cybersecurity space.